-DNC 452 Creative Dance for Children (3SH)
+DNC 452 Creative Dance (3SH)

-This course provides theories and approaches to creative movement when working with young children.
-Students will learn how to use the dance elements of space, time, and force to create lessons appropriate for children.
+This course provides theories and approaches to creative movement when working with students of all ages.
+Students will learn how to use the dance elements of space, time, and force to create lessons appropriate for a variety of populations.
 This course is a practical-based design with students observing and experiencing creative movement lessons in the school system.